-2.2.4 Domestic navigation and other sectors: fishing

-Diesel fuel consumption for domestic inland navigation is derived from the Energy Balance.
-Gasoline fuel consumption for recreational craft is not reported separately in the Energy Balance, but is included under road transport.
-In order to calculate greenhouse gas emissions from gasoline fuel consumption by recreational craft, fuel consumption is estimated using a bottom-up approach as described in NNWB (2008).
-Gasoline fuel sales data for road transport, as derived from the Energy Balance, are corrected accordingly, as is shown in Table 2.1.
-The CO_2 emissions from waterborne navigation are calculated using a Tier 2 methodology.
-The same country-specific heating values and CO_2 emission factors for gasoline and diesel are used for waterborne navigation as for road transport, as described in section 2.2.2.
-These values are derived from Swertz et al. (2017) and presented in Tables 2.6 and Tables 2.6 a
+2.2.4 Domestic navigation and other sectors: fisheries Diesel fuel consumption for domestic inland navigation is derived from the Energy Palance.
+Capaline consumption for recreational craft in the Energy Balance.
+Gasoline consumption for recreational craft is reported separately in the Energy Balance for the years from 2015 onwards and is still included under road transport for the period 1990-2014.
+In order to calculate greenhouse gas emissions from gasoline consumption by recreational craft, fuel consumption is estimated using an updated bottom-up approach derived from Deltares and TNO (Hulskotte, 2024).
+Gasoline sales data for road transport in the period 1990-2014, as derived from the Energy Balance, are corrected accordingly, as is shown in Table 2.1.

+The $CO_2$ emissions from water-borne navigation are calculated using a Tier 2 methodology.
+The same country-specific heating values and $CO_2$ emission factors for gasoline and diesel are used for waterborne navigation as for road transport, as described in section 2.2.2.
+These values are derived from Swertz et al. (2017) and presented in Tables 2.6 and 2.7.
-CH_4 and N_2O emissions from domestic water-borne navigation are derived using a Tier 1 methodology.
-Neither the 2006 IPCC Guidelines nor the EEA Emission Inventory Guidebook provides specific N_2O and CH_4 emission factors for inland shipping.
-The Tier 1 default CH_4 and N_2O emission factors from the 2006 IPCC Guidelines actually apply to diesel engines using heavy fuel oil.
-Since no emission factors are provided for diesel engines using diesel oil, the emission factors for heavy fuel oil are used in the inventory for diesel oil as well.
-N_2O and CH_4 emission factors for gasoline use by recreational craft are not provided in either the Emission Inventory Guidebook or the IPCC Guidelines.
-Emission factors are therefore derived from gasoline use in non-road mobile machinery, as provided by the 2013 Emission Inventory Guidebook (EEA 2013).
-The resulting emission factors for N_2O and CH_4 are shown in Table 2.2B.

-Fuel deliveries to national fishing are derived from the national Energy Balance, as shown in Table 2.1.
-In line with the 2006 IPCC Guidelines, all emissions from fishing are part of the national emission totals; there is no international bunker fuel category for commercial fishing, regardless of where the fishing occurs.
-The CO_2 emissions from fisheries are calculated using a Tier 2 methodology.
-Country-specific heating values and CO_2 emission factors for diesel oil are similar to those for road transport and are derived from Swertz et al. (2017), as shown in Tables 2.6 and 2.7.
-Heating values and CO_2 emission factors for heavy fuel oil are derived from the Netherlands' list of fuels (Zijlema 2022), as shown in Table 2.2A.
-CH_4 and N_2O emissions from fisheries are derived using a Tier 1 methodology.
+$CH_4$ and $N_2O$ emissions from domestic water-borne navigation are derived using a Tier 1 methodology.
+Neither the 2006 IPCC Guidelines nor the EEA Emission Inventory Guidebook provides specific N2O and CH4 emission factors for inland shipping.
+The Tier 1 default CH4 and N2O emission factors from the 2006 IPCC Guidelines actually apply to diesel engines using heavy fuel oil.
+Since no emission factors are provided for diesel engines using diesel oil, the emission factors for heavy fuel oil are used in the inventory for diesel oil as well. $N_2O$ and $CH_4$ emission factors for gasoline use by recreational craft are not provided in either the Emission Inventory Guidebook or the IPCC Guidelines.
+Emission factors are therefore derived from gasoline use in non-road mobile machinery, as provided by the Emission Inventory Guidebook (EEA 2013).
+The resulting emission factors for N2O and CH4 are shown in Table 2.2B.
+Fuel deliveries to national fishery are derived from the national Energy Balance, as shown in Table 2.1.
+In line with the 2006 IPCC Guidelines, all emissions from fishery are part of the national emission totals; there is no international bunker fuel category for commercial fishery, regardless of where the fishing occurs.
+The CO2 emissions from fisheries are calculated using a Tier 2 methodology.
+Country-specific heating values and CO2 emission factors for diesel oil are similar to those for road transport and are derived from Swertz et al. (2017), as shown in Tables 2.6 and 2.7.
+Heating values and CO2 emission factors for heavy fuel oil are derived from the Netherlands' list of fuels (Zijlema, 2025), as shown in Table 2.2A.
+CH4 and N2O emissions from fisheries are derived using a Tier 1 methodology.
 The emission factors are shown in Table 2.2B and are derived from the 2006 IPCC Guidelines.